dppdppd/Trunkfish/README.md

 TODO:

+* Replace cleanup search with dir string parse rather than last modified date search
-* OSX-specific: Backup into a sparsebundle to preserve OSX metadata
+* OSX-specific: Backup into sparsebundles to preserve OSX metadata
 * Create cfg on first run
 * Dynamically choose rsync exclusions based on OS
 * Add scheduling support for cygwin
 * Add versioning to the script